Acupressure for tinnitus: get rid of the beeping in the ear

 • or more difficult to deal with psychological stress.

-In some cases, these psychological stresses cause patients to develop so-called "comorbidities" or, to put it more simply, concomitant symptoms.
+In some cases, these psychological stresses cause patients to develop so-called "comorbidities" or, more simply, concomitant symptoms.

-In other words, a further clinical picture in addition to the actual underlying disease.
+In other words, a further clinical picture that occurs in addition to the actual underlying disease.

-In particular, anxiety disorders, depression and sleep disorders are increasingly found in patients with tinnitus.
-Depression and other psychological disorders are a risk factor for the development of tinnitus and can intensify it (Zenner et al. 2005 [252], Hébert et al. 2012 [69]).
+Anxiety disorders, depression and sleep disorders in particular are increasingly found in patients with tinnitus.
+Depression and other mental disorders represent a risk factor for the development of tinnitus and can exacerbate it (Zenner et al. 2005 [252], Hébert et al. 2012 [69]).

-By the way, if the subjectively perceived disturbance in hearing lasts longer than three months, it is called a chronic disease.
+If the subjectively perceived hearing impairment lasts longer than three months, it is considered a chronic condition.

-If you would like to learn even more about the topic, you can read the guideline "Chronic Tinnitus" of the German Society for Otorhinolaryngology, Head and Neck Surgery (Deutsche Gesellschaft für Hals-Nasen-Ohren-Heilkunde, Kopf- und Hals-Chirurgie e.V.) with extensive information about the disease.
+If you would like to find out more about the topic, you can read the guideline "Chronic tinnitus" from the German Society for Ear, Nose and Throat Medicine, Head and Neck Surgery, which contains extensive information about the condition.

-If you find yourself in a situation with similar symptoms or complaints that are mentally stressing you, we advise you to seek professional help.
-There are many different treatment methods and it is important to find the one that fits you.
+If you find yourself in a situation with similar symptoms or complaints that are causing you emotional distress, we advise you to seek professional help.
+There are many different treatment methods and it is important to find the one that suits you.
 The sooner you seek treatment, the better your chances of recovery.
-So talk to (ENT) specialists early on.
-But more about that later.
+So talk to (ENT) specialists at an early stage.
+But more on that later.

 We can distinguish between four degrees of severity